Toni Anderson Missing: Family ‘Worried Sick’ About Young Woman Who Vanished After Being Stopped By Police

 Police say Toni left her place of employment, a local strip club called Chrome, at around 4:11 a.m. on Sunday, January 15.
 Toni worked as a server at the adult entertainment establishment, according to Fox News.

-About 30 minutes after Toni left work, Roxanne Townsend, a friend of the missing woman, received a text message from her that read, “I just got pulled over again.”
+About 30 minutes after Toni left work, Roxanne Townsend, a friend of the missing woman, received a text message from her that read Toni was “…just pulled over again.”

 Toni Anderson disappeared after sending a mysterious text; have you seen her? https://t.co/skF4kmTard